kimai/kimai/UPGRADING.md

 # Upgrading Kimai 2

-Database upgrades are currently ONLY provided for MySQL/MariaDB and SQLite.
+_Database upgrades are currently ONLY provided for MySQL/MariaDB and SQLite._

-If you plan on using e.g. PostgreSQL, please read more about the `bin/console doctrine:migrations:diff` and `bin/console doctrine:migrations:migrate` commands and contact us, so we can integrate them into the official releases.

 Upgrading to the latest available version can be achieved with these commands:

 ```bash
 git fetch --tags